Georgia-Tech-GNC/flight-software/MainMCU/README.md

 1. Write port_config.h.
 You may use the config file in the Nucleo-F429ZI folder as a template

-## Interrupts
+## Fix Autogen

-1. Locate the stm32xxxx_it.c and .h file in Core/Src
-2. Delete SVC_Handler, PendSV_Handler, and SysTick_Handler definitions in stm32xxxx_it.c and .h files.
+1. In the project root directory, run "python tools/fix_autogen.py" and select the MCU/Nucleo you just generated
-3. _This is the only step in post-generation configuration that will have to be done every time CubeMX generates._
+2. _This will have to be run every time you regenerate from CubeMX_

 ## FreeRTOS